Manchester Alexander Technique

 Please feel free to contact the course director at any time for more information or to discuss your individual situation.

 After that, usually the best thing to do is to visit us!
 All of our classes are open to visitors, so you can come on the day of your choosing.
 Ideally, a first visit would be on a Thursday, since the three course directors are usually present on that day, but this is not essential.
-The first visit is free of charge and then classes cost £60 each (from June 2023).
-If you decide to train as a teacher, previous visits can count towards the STAT-required minimum hours of formal training.
+The first visit is free of charge and then classes cost £63 each (from September 2024).
+If you decide to train as a teacher, previous visits can count towards the minimum hours of formal training required by STAT.